Sweet Mini Lemon Tarts with Homemade Shortbread Crusts

 Notes

-If you want to make the lemon curd and/or creme fraiche from scratch, click on the links.
+If you want to make the lemon curd and/or from scratch, see the links in the ingredient section.

 Nutrition